tldr-pages/tldr/pages/common/emacsclient.md

 `emacsclient -nw {{filename}}`

-- Open a file and not wait for it:
+- Open a file in an existing emacs frame and return immediately:

 `emacsclient -n {{filename}}`